krcmehmet/Python-xApps/README.md

 # ITU AI Challenge: Build-a-Thon-     Team "AUTOMATO"

 # Python xApps
-Python codes  for RIC xApp for prediction and decision
+Python codes  for RIC xApp for prediction and decision.
+The main goal of this activity is to create a closed-loop that handles an emergency case (i.e., earthquake or fire) autonomously.
+It includes RAN resource monitoring and computing, that is realized with machine learning algorithms, and also resource allocation at RAN that turns to be an integer-optimization problem.
+We have achieved the goals of this activity, implemented in Python and presented the results in our report.
+Also, our implementation are realized as RIC xApps to be used in Open-RAN integration in future.

 NOTE: Only Linux systems are supported (Ubuntu 20.04 works fine).